zordius/fluxex/README.md

 See the Fluxex Magic
 --------------------

-Check <a href="https://github.com/zordius/fluxex/tree/master/examples">example projects</a> you can see how fluxex do server side rendering + context deliver + Full HTML react rendering!
+* Check <a href="https://github.com/zordius/fluxex/tree/master/examples">example projects</a> you can see how fluxex do server side rendering + context deliver + Full HTML react rendering!

-So far we do not include these in the example, but ....coming soon!

-* extra for service middleware.
-* example to cache the service.
-* example to cancel previous service call.

 Difference with Flux
 --------------------